bludit/documentation-english/pages/themes/include-frameworks/index.md

 # Include frameworks
 <!-- position: 7 -->

-Themes in Bludit are very flexible, you can use any framework (Bootstrap, Foundation, Bulma, UIkit, Semantic UI, etc), any Javascript code, whatever you want.
+Themes in Bludit are very flexible; you can use any framework (Bootstrap, Foundation, Bulma, UIkit, Semantic UI, etc), any Javascript code, whatever you want.

-We include a few frameworks on the documentation, but feel free to add more of them editing this page.
+We include a few frameworks in the documentation, but feel free to add more of them by editing this page.

 <h2 id="jquery">Include jQuery</h2>

-Bludit keeps the latest version of jQuery in his package, you can include it with the helper.
+Bludit keeps the latest version of jQuery in its package, you can include it with the helper.
 ```
 <?php
 	echo Theme::jquery();